miricayancey2025/chrismess/README.md

 *add a form to the page
 add a text input to the form

-when form submitted update the headin with thte text that you type in tht text input
+when form submitted update the heading with the text that you type in tht text input

 ###Super Mega bonus credit Hyper Fighting
-*make sure it works whn yo press enter on the keyboard not just when you click the button
+*make sure it works when you press enter on the keyboard not just when you click the button